fabiodellanna/docsify-poc/docs/README.md

 \-

-Example 2: Format A6, 1 ZAW, DLG parcels Details in the “Recipient” block + free text: 8 address lines
+Example 2: Format A6, 1 ZAW, DLG parcels Details in the "Recipient" block + free text: 8 address lines

 Details on the address label: max. no. of address lines allowed: 6 automatic adjustment by WSBC required